Ann Fabian

 Ann Fabian (born August 18, 1949) is an American historian.

 Life

-She was born and raised in California.
+She grew up in Southern California.

 Career

-Fabian completed her B.A. in Philosophy at the University of California, Santa Cruz.
-She received her Ph.D. in American Studies at Yale University.
-She is Distinguished Professor Emeritus of History at Rutgers University.
+Fabian completed her B.A. in philosophy at the University of California, Santa Cruz.
+She received her Ph.D. in American studies at Yale University.
+She is professor emeritus of history at Rutgers University.

 Distinctions

-Fabian is a member of the Organization of American Historians, former president of the Society for Historians of the Early American Republic and elected to membership in the Society of American Historians and the American Antiquarian Society.
-She received a Guggenheim fellowship in 2002.
+Fabian is a member of the Organization of American Historians, and American Antiquarian Society, as well as former president of the Society for Historians of the Early American Republic and Society of American Historians.
+She received a Guggenheim Fellowship in 2002.